hashicorp/terraform-website/content/source/docs/cloud/architectural-details/security-model.html.md

 ### Workspace Team Members

-Teams all you to group users within an organization.
+Teams allow you to group users within an organization.
 You can grant teams [read, plan, write, admin, or a customized set of permissions](../users-teams-organizations/permissions.html), each of which allow them to perform various functions within the workspace.
 You can also grant Teams any [organization-level privileges](../users-teams-organizations/permissions.html#organization-permissions), which apply to workspaces across the organization.

 ### Contributors to Connected VCS repositories